jakeboyles/rectangle_builder/README.md

 # Rectangle Builder

 Rectangle builder is a small application that lets you draw, scale and move rectangles across the screen.
 You can remove a rectangle by clicking on it and then hitting backspace on your keyboard.
 You can access the menu by hitting the menu button in the top left of the application.
 That will let you name and save your layouts for future use.
 You can also delete and restore layouts from that section.
+There is a download button on the bottom right of the application that let's you save an image of your canvas so you can always have it.

 ## Live Demo